Proven Job Search Tips: Easy Steps to Find Your Dream Job Fast

 Be Intentional and Rational

-Although there are many jobs out there, spraying your application around and hoping for the best will not help you.
+Although many jobs exist, spraying your application around and hoping for the best will not help you.
 It is impractical and unlikely to get you employed.

 Therefore, be intentional and rational about your job applications.
 Stop freestyling.